Shop art print and framed art Léonidas aux Thermopyles by Jacques-Louis David

 Keywords : 19th century, Greek antiquity, Neo-Classicism, army, helmet, king, laurel wreath, male nude, man, soldier, sword

-Our recommendation for Léonidas aux Thermopyles by Jacques-Louis David
+Léonidas aux Thermopyles OF Jacques-Louis David

 The artwork